node-red/node-red.github.io/docs/hardware/raspberrypi.md

 at `~/.node-red` .
 You may then proceed to re-install as per instructions below

 #### Install Node.js

-As the Pi 2 uses a different processor (Arm v7) compared with the original Pi (Arm v6) the method of installing node.js is slightly different.
+As the Pi 2 and 3 use a different processor (Arm v7) compared with the original Pi (Arm v6) the method of installing node.js is slightly different.

 ##### Raspberry Pi 2 and 3